 "Choose to Include" Bullying Prevention & Education

 August 7th, 2018.
-This is the day I vowed to share my bullying experience so that others will know they're not alone.
+This is the day I vowed to share my bullying experience so that others would know they're not alone.

 My first real encounter with bullying was when I returned home from summer camp in northern Minnesota.
 Electronic devices weren't allowed so it had been a while since I had been on social media.
 As I scrolled through my Instagram feed, I noticed a video people were commenting on, so I decided to watch it.
 Imagine my horror when I realized the video was about ME.
 Someone I barely even knew had posted numerous photos of me, calling me horrible names and saying I’d never amount to anything.
 I was just 13.

 Fast forward to 2019.
 I finally had the opportunity to audition for the lead role in our school musical, Mary Poppins.
 Lo and behold, I got it...it was a dream come true!
 That is, until a group of girls started a petition to have me replaced with someone else.
 I’ll never forget them walking from table to table in the cafeteria, asking people to sign it.
 The worst part was seeing people who I thought were my friends sign their names.
 My heart was crushed.
 I ran to the bathroom, hid in a stall, and tried (unsuccessfully) to hold back the tears.
 What should have been a day of celebrating was forever tarnished.

 As a freshman, I was called names not fit for print and had multiple fake social media accounts made about me.
 An upperclassman I didn't even know once told me I "deserved death and should kill myself."
 I know there are thousands of people who have their own bullying stories similar to mine.
 The truth is, words really CAN hurt.